TanStack/table/docs/api/features/pagination.md

 manualPagination?: boolean
 ```

 Enables manual pagination.
-If this option is set to `true`, the table will not automatically paginate rows using `getPaginationRowModel()` and instead will expect you to manually paginate the rows before passing them to the table.
+If this option is set to `true`, the table will not automatically paginate rows using `getPaginatedRowModel()` and instead will expect you to manually paginate the rows before passing them to the table.
 This is useful if you are doing server-side pagination and aggregation.

 ### `pageCount`